Updates

 Joshua Sariñana, PhD, serves as the curator of Through These Realities, a Somerville Arts Council-supported project that pairs poets and photographers of color to explore themes of racial and social justice through art.
 Inspired by a James Baldwin quote critiquing the American media’s role in distorting reality, the project challenges mainstream narratives by empowering people of color to share their perspectives.
 Poets and photographers collaborated to create visual works influenced by poetry to validate the experiences of communities of color and highlight their everyday realities.

-Exhibition: Image of Structure
+Image of Structure at the Griffin Museum

 In Image of Structure, Joshua Sariñana reimagines the iconic Stata Center at the Massachusetts Institute of Technology.
 Stripped of its vivid colors, the architectural marvel is rendered in monochrome, transformed into a surreal, graphic space.
+The series was on exhibition at the Griffin Museum of Photography in 2020.
+Learn More»

-Exhibition: Image of Structure
+Image of Structure at Panopticon Gallery

 Joshua Sariñana’s architectural photography series, Image of Structure, was featured in First Look 2019, a five-person exhibition at Panopticon Gallery.
 Running from January 4 to March 4, 2019, the show explored how individual photographs contribute to a broader narrative when presented as a cohesive portfolio.
 Curated by Kat Kiernan, the exhibition emphasized the complexity and depth that comes from viewing photography as an interconnected body of work.

-Exhibition: Latin American Fotografía 6 Awards
+Latin American Fotografía 6 Awards

 Joshua Sariñana’s Image of Structure was selected for the prestigious Latin American Fotografía awards, a juried competition celebrating outstanding photography and illustration from or focused on Latin America.
 The awarded photograph was exhibited at Photoville in Brooklyn from September 20–24, 2018, as part of an international showcase of visual storytelling.